The-Bees-Decree-Server/The-Bees-Decree-Server/README.md

 <font size="+3"><b>
 Currently working on a few minor piece/decor mods- for The Bees' Decree Server :bee:
 <p>
-All the code things can be found here.
+Some code things can be found here.
 </font></b>
 <br>
 <br>